 Issraa Faiz is a first-year student and a member of HRAP.
 Issraa's research at HRI focuses on domestic criminal law and justice systems in Middle Eastern countries to analyze how MENA countries approach accountability when human rights abuses occur.
 Issraa holds a B.A. in International Relations from Connecticut College.
 Prior to law school, Issraa interned with ACLU Massachusetts and worked at the International Institute of New England, a non-profit that assists refugees and immigrants with resettlement, education, and career advancement.
 Issraa's interests include international human rights law, restorative justice and revolutionary film.

-Andrew I. Schoenholtz, a scholar, teacher and practitioner of human rights law, is the Director of the Human Rights Institute.
+Andrew I. Schoenholtz, a scholar, teacher and practitioner of human rights law, is the Faculty Director of the Human Rights Institute.
 Additionally, he directs the Certificate in Refugees and Humanitarian Emergencies and the Center for Applied Legal Studies (the asylum clinic) at the Law Center.
 Professor Schoenholtz also serves as the Deputy Director of Georgetown University’s Institute for the Study of International Migration.